geoffreylitt/wildcard-onward-paper/paper.md

 With the advent of rich frontend web frameworks, structured application state is now often available in the web client.
 We suspect it is possible to create plugins for frontend frameworks that expose this state to Wildcard with only minimal effort from the application developers.
 To test this hypothesis, we have created an early prototype of a Wildcard adapter for the Redux state management library, and used it with the TodoMVC todo list application.
 To install the adapter, the programmer only needs to make a few small changes to their app:

-_Exposing a table_: In Redux, app developers already represent the state of a user interface as a single object.
+* _Exposing a table_: In Redux, app developers already represent the state of a user interface as a single object.
 To expose a table of data, the developer simply writes a function that maps the state object to a table.
-_Editing data values_: The developer defines how edits to records in the table should map to edits in the state object.
+* _Editing data values_: The developer defines how edits to records in the table should map to edits in the state object.
-_Sorting/filtering the UI_: The developer inserts an additional data processing step before the state object is rendered in the UI, so that Wildcard can apply sorting and filtering.
+* _Sorting/filtering the UI_: The developer inserts an additional data processing step before the state object is rendered in the UI, so that Wildcard can apply sorting and filtering.
-_Annotations_: The developer adds additional React components managed by Wildcard into their UI tree, which render additional data as annotations.
+* _Annotations_: The developer adds additional React components managed by Wildcard into their UI tree, which render additional data as annotations.

-In certain types of software, customizability is often touted as a key selling point.
-An integrated website adapter would provide a way for developers to integrate with an existing ecosystem of formulas and customization tools, without needing to build all that functionality from scratch.
+Customizability is sometimes a key selling point for software.
+An integrated website adapter would provide a way for developers to integrate with an ecosystem of formulas and customization tools without needing to build all that functionality from scratch.

-**Shared storage adapter**: It would be useful to share user annotations among users and across devices—for example, collaboratively taking notes with friends on options for places to stay on Airbnb.
-The existing Local Storage Adapter could be extended to share live synchronized data with other users.
+**Shared storage adapter**: It would be useful to share user annotations among users and across devices—for example, collaboratively taking notes with friends on options for places to stay together on a trip.
+The existing local storage adapter could be extended to share live synchronized data with other users.
 This could be achieved through a centralized web server, or through P2P connections that might provide stronger privacy guarantees.

 ## Query engine